 Graduation rates are calculated based on the adjusted cohort graduation rate calculation.
 Beginning in the 2020-2021 school year, the NJDOE was required to make changes to the methodology used to calculate the adjusted cohort graduation rate for federal reporting and accountability purposes.
-The United States Department of Education (USED) determined that the NJDOE must only include students who receive a diploma that is fully aligned with the state's standards, meaning they have met the state's graduation assessment requirements, and local attendance requirements.
-This means that students with disabilities who did not meet some or all graduation requirements because of a modifications or exemption in their Individualized Education Program (IEP) may not be counted as graduation to note that this was only a change to how graduation rates are calculated for federal reporting.
+The United States Department of Education (USED) determined that the NJDOE must only include students who receive a diploma that is fully aligned with the state's graduation assessment requirements, course requirements, and local attendance requirements.
+This means that students with disabilities who did not meet some or all graduation requirements because of a modifications or exemption in their Individualized for federal reporting and accountability purposes.
+It is important to note that this was only a change to how graduation rates are calculated for federal reporting.
 It does not affect requirements to earn a diploma or the type of diploma that the state awards to students with disabilities.